 Heart failure occurs when the heart is not pumping well enough to supply the body with blood.
-While doctors generally consider the condition to be serious and not curable, a person can often manage heart failure with lifestyle changes and medications.
+It is possible for a person in their 20s to develop heart failure.

 Though heart failure is